microsoft/Project-Yellowstone-Documentation/business-central/projects/projects-powerbi-project-timeline.md

 ## How to use the report

-The *Project Timeline* report is targeted towards project managers who want to monitor and plan the project timeline.
+The *Project Timeline* report is designed for project managers seeking to effectively monitor and plan project timelines.

 As a manager, you can leverage the *Project Timeline* report to monitor the duration of individual tasks within a project.
 By identifying potential bottlenecks and critical paths, you can proactively address issues, adjust timelines, and allocate resources effectively to ensure project success.